dirtyvagabond/honey-ql/README.md

 You can use NEAR along with a WHERE clause.
 For example:

-    > select name from restaurants-us near('1801 avenue of the starts, los angeles, ca') where meal_deliver = true and meal_dinner = true
+    > select name from restaurants-us near('1801 avenue of the stars, los angeles, ca') where meal_deliver = true and meal_dinner = true

 Same as above, plus sort by distance:

-    > select name, _distance from restaurants-us near('1801 avenue of the starts, los angeles, ca') where meal_deliver = true and meal_dinner = true order by _distance
+    > select name, _distance from restaurants-us near('1801 avenue of the stars, los angeles, ca') where meal_deliver = true and meal_dinner = true order by _distance